www-splitcells-net/net.splitcells.network/README.md

 ## Where to start?

-🗞️️ Get an insight in our thoughts via our [blog](https://splitcells-net.srht.site/) and programming progress via our [changelog](./CHANGELOG.md).

 🚀 [Model and optimize problems.](projects/net.splitcells.gel.doc/src/main/md/net/splitcells/gel/index.md)

 🔬 Analyze and organize your operations and prepare schedules.

 🤝 Collaborate large decision-making networks.

+🗞️️ Get an insight into our thoughts via our [blog](https://splitcells-net.srht.site/) and programming progress via our [changelog](./CHANGELOG.md).

 🔭 Research optimization.